QARANC.co.uk Find Extra Work

 Notable Nurses Of Royal Herbert

-Notable members of staff at the Royal Herbert Hospital include Superintendent of Nurses Miss A.E.
+Notable members of staff include Superintendent of Nurses Miss A.E.
 Caulfield (some sources spell her surname as Caulfeild) who was on the 1883 Board of Inquiry that examined the medical care of troops during the 1882 Egyptian Campaign.
 From her recommendations and that of Nurse Miss C. Lloyd and Matron Mrs Deeble of Royal Victoria Military Hospital Netley the Army Hospital Services Committee recommended that the Army Nursing Service be expanded.
 Miss A.E Caulfield retired in 1894.
 Upon the retirement of Miss Caulfeild the position of Lady Superintendent at Woolwich was withdrawn (cited in the book Queen Alexandra's Royal Army Nursing Corps (Famous Regts.
 S) by Juliet Piggott).

 Royal Herbert Pavilions